 Besides Martinair Sindy Otto Simon made another Sindy doll for the dutch market, the so called Volendam Sindy.
 This doll is very rare and I'm very happy that Patricia Ruiter provided me photos of her doll for this blog.
 Because she is so hart to find, they probably didnt made her for a long period.
 It is unknown when exactly she was released, but must have been between 1975 and 1978.

 Volendam Sindy had the exact same Gauntlet body as the second Martinair Sindy, made with an more orange skin tone.
 Her body is also marked with an E between her shoulders on the back.
-Her headmold is the same as Martinair Sindy with the same facepaint and the marking 033055x at the back.
+Her headmold is the same as Martinair Sindy second edition with the same facepaint and the marking 033055x at the back.
 She was only made with silver platinum hair as far as I know.
 I will tell you a lot more details about Volendam Sindy (and Fleur) in my next blog post, so I will keep this short here.

 Comparison photos between the Standart Gauntlet Fleur, Gauntlet Fleur with lashes, Martinair Sindy second version and rare Volendam Sindy.
 The body of all these dolls is exactly the same.